 Pinar Ozcan is Professor of Entrepreneurship and Innovation at Saïd Business School, Oxford University.
 She specializes in strategy, entrepreneurship, and technology markets.
-Her current research includes the open banking project, where she examines the industry disruption in banking through regulation and entry of fintechs, and the development of the sharing economy.
+Her current research includes AI and business models in fintech, open banking and digital disruption in banking, and the rise of big tech platforms.

 Pinar completed her Ph.D. at the Stanford Technology Ventures Program (STVP) at the Stanford University Management Science and Engineering Department, and also holds a Master of Science and dual Bachelors degrees from Stanford.